facebook Pixel

 Ensure your lava rocks or fire glass are completely dry before starting a fire.
 Although these materials are the superior choice for fire pit fillers, they still have the potential to explode if they are heated while damp or wet.

 After learning how to use a fire pit safely, you can properly choose the best rocks or fire glass for your firepit.
-For additional maintenance protocols, design tips, and grilling recipes, subscribe to our email list or follow us on Instagram
+For additional maintenance protocols, design tips, and grilling recipes, subscribe to our email list or follow us on Instagram.

 Elementi Plus